 The Company also holds assets whose fair value is measured and recorded on a nonrecurring basis.
-These assets include equity method investments, equity investments without a readily determinable fair value, and certain non-financial assets, such as intangible assets and property and equipment.
-See Note 7 for further information on equity method investments and equity investments without a readily determinable fair value and Note 12 for further information on impairment of property and equipment.
+These assets include equity method investments, equity investments without a readily determinable fair value and certain non-financial assets, such as intangible assets and property and equipment.

 The carrying values of cash, cash equivalents and restricted cash, accounts receivable, accounts payable and other accrued liabilities approximate fair values because of the relatively short-term maturities of these instruments.
-See Note 9 for further disclosures related to the fair value of the Company's long-term debt.